 Eat with the stars

-The last couple of years has seen the arrival of several top chefs with Philippe Etchebest at the Quatrième Mur in 2015, British chef Gordon Ramsay at the Pressoir d’Argent (1 star), and finally Pierre Gagnaire at the luxurious Grande Maison in mid-2016.
+The last couple of years has seen the arrival of several top chefs with Philippe Etchebest at the Quatrième Mur in 2015, British chef Gordon Ramsay at the Pressoir d’Argent (2 stars), and finally Pierre Gagnaire at the luxurious Grande Maison (2 stars) in mid-2016.

-These establishments join the Gironde’s star-studded landscape, which already includes such gastronomic delights as: the St. James in Bouliac (1 star), Le prince Noir in Lormont (1 star), the Grand’ Vigne in Martillac (2 stars), Les Belles Perdrix at Château Troplong Mondot (1 star), Château Cordeillan-Bages in Pauillac, l’Hostellerie de Plaisance in Saint-Emilion and the historic Pavillon des Boulevards, Gabriel and Chapon Fin in Bordeaux.
+These establishments join the Gironde’s star-studded landscape, which already includes such gastronomic delights as: the St. James in Bouliac (1 star), Le prince Noir in Lormont (1 star), the Grand’ Vigne in Martillac (2 stars), Les Belles Perdrix at Château Troplong Mondot (1 star), Château Cordeillan-Bages in Pauillac, l’Hostellerie de Plaisance in Saint-Emilion (2 stars) and the historic Pavillon des Boulevards (1 star), Gabriel and Chapon Fin in Bordeaux.